tchajed/sys-verif-fa25/docs/notes/liveness.md

 $(\eventually P)(t) = \exists k.\, P(t[k..])$

-The other connectives are boring:
+The other connectives are boring (they don't talk about time in any interesting way):

 $(\lnot P)(t) = \lnot (P(t))$